0ghny/ansible-role-docker-stacks/README.md

 docker_stacks_owner: "{{ ansible_user }}"
 # if you want to change the owner and group of the docker_stacks_dir
 docker_stacks_group: "{{ ansible_user }}"

+# if you want to install dockge stack set this to true
+docker_stacks_dockge_install: false
 ```

 `docker_stacks_dir` is the directory where stacks will be deployed and configured to be used by [docker-stack@.service](./templates/docker-stack@.service.j2). [dockge](https://github.com/louislam/dockge) is deployed as a stack also here.